Skip to content

 Security & Privacy: Which One Is Safer to Use?

-If you ask any experienced VPN user – including me – he/she’ll tell you that security and privacy are the two most important factors of a VPN.
-Indeed, CyberGhost and NordVPN are all but unsafe providers but they approach this aspect in very different ways.
+If you ask any experienced VPN user – including us – they’ll tell you that security and privacy are the two most important factors of a VPN.
+Indeed, CyberGhost and NordVPN are all but unsafe providers, but they approach this aspect in very different ways.

-Of course, quality VPNs like this are similar in some compartments, so I’ll address both their similarities and differences to determine which one is better in this CyberGhost vs NordVPN 2024 duel.
+Of course, quality VPNs like this are similar in some respects, so we’ll address both their similarities and differences to determine which one is better in this CyberGhost vs NordVPN 2026 duel.

 Security Features

 Let’s talk about their similarities here.
 Both providers pack 256-bit AES encryption, a kill switch, split tunneling, and IPv6/DNS leak protection.
-CyberGhost offers an ad-blocker that also blocks malware, trackers, and pop-ups.
+CyberGhost offers an ad-blocker that blocks ads, trackers, and malicious websites.
+NordVPN gives you Threat Protection Pro.
+This feature blocks ads, trackers, and malware.

 Moving on, both providers have two very important security features.
 One is Private DNS.
 This means both providers use their private DNS servers to handle your DNS requests.
 These operate according to a no-log policy, so neither of the providers stores this bit of information.

-Not only that but they’re also easier to maintain and update while keeping hackers and snoopers away.
-The RAM-only server can’t be compromised, as the provider can simply restart it, wipe all the data, and leave no information for hacker to steal.
+Not only that, but they’re also easier to maintain and update while keeping hackers and snoopers away.
+The RAM-only server can’t be compromised, as the provider can simply restart it, wipe all the data, and leave no information for a hacker to steal.

 What Are the Differences?

 Meshnet is an interesting one, as it lets you join and host secure LAN parties and remote-control your devices, which is useful for gamers and business management.
-Mind you these features are “free”, so to say, as you get them with every subscription plan.
-CyberGhost, on the other hand, has antivirus and security updater.
+These features are free, so you get them with every subscription plan.
+CyberGhost, on the other hand, has an antivirus and security updater.

-I found the latter very interesting because it updates your outdated apps and keeps vulnerabilities out of your systems.
-This feature is, no doubt, unique, but I find it annoying that both of these features will cost you $1 a month on top of your subscription.
+We found the latter very interesting because it updates your outdated apps and keeps vulnerabilities out of your systems.
+This feature is, no doubt, unique, but we find it annoying that both of these features will cost you $1 a month on top of your subscription.

 Is There a No-Logs Policy?

 Logging practices of NordVPN and CyberGhost are known to be minimal.
-Neither of them will store an excessive amount of logs and both of them have what is called a no-logging policy.
+Neither of them will store an excessive amount of logs, and both have what is called a no-logging policy.
 In addition, both providers are based in privacy-friendly jurisdictions.

-CyberGhost resides in Romania while NordVPN found its place in Panama.
+CyberGhost resides in Romania, while NordVPN its place in Panama.
 The first one stores no logs of your connection timestamps, IP address, DNS queries, browsing history, used bandwidth, and other compromising bits of information.

 CyberGhost No Logs Policy 1